WayneCrawford/tiskitpy/README.md

 - `calc_timing()` plots two screens with parameters that you will have to validate or change on the command line.
+  - `Select clip levels` presents the stacked glitches (using the glitch period you provided in `transients`) and the clip levels you provided in `transients`.
+These should cover the min and max glitch levels, but not more.
+If they do, hit <RETURN> on the command line.
+If they don't, enter the clip levels, separated by a comma, on the command line.
+The plot will be redisplayed with the new levels and you can validate or readjust, and so on (if you changed the clip levels, you should enter the new levels in `transients`, so you don't have to re-change next time)
+  - `Select transient period` presents the stacked glitches and a dotted line that represents the glitch start time.
+If the glitches are not aligned with the dotted line, then enter a new transient period on the command line, if they are, hit return.
+Once the glitches are aligned, they should start just after (above) the dotted line.
+If they aren't, you will need to change the start time in `transients` and rerun

+- `calc_transients()` calculates the transients.
+If `plot=True`, it will
-- `calc_transients(plot=True)` plots a few screens that you need to close by clicking on the close button.
+  plot a few screens that you will need to close once you've looked at them.

+- `remove_transients(plot=True)` removes the transients from the data.
-- `remove_transients(plot=True)` plots a final screen comparing the signal before and after the correction, plus the correction itself.
-You need to close this window.
+  If `plot=True`, it plots a final screen comparing the signal before and after the correction, plus the correction itself.

 Functions:
 ----------------------